odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 :guilabel:`Outstanding credits` - add it as payment.
 Finally, register the remaining amount with the :guilabel:`Register Payment` wizard.

-In the Sales Order, all three documents should appear as "In Payment".
+In the sales order, all three documents should appear as "In Payment".

 .. image:: mexico/mx-downpayment-2.png
-   :align: center
-   :alt: Correct results of Method A
+   :alt: Correct results of Method A.

-Method "B"
+Method B
-^^^^^^^^^^
+^^^^^^^^

-Another, simpler way to fullfil SAT Requeriements involves creating only the Down Payment invoice, and a second invoice for the remnant.
+Another, simpler way to fulfill |SAT| requirements involves creating only the down payment invoice, and a second invoice for the remnant.
 This method involves the fact that negative lines are treated as discounts.

-For this, follow the same process as Method "A", up until the creation of the final invoice.
-Don't delete the line that contain the product "Anticipo", and instead, rename the other products :guilabel:`Description` to include the text "|CFDI| por remanente de un anticipo".
+For this, follow the same process as :ref:`Method A <l10n-mx/down-payment-method-a>`, up until the creation of the final invoice.
+Don't delete the line that contains the *Anticipo* product, and instead, rename the other products :guilabel:`Description` to include the text `CFDI por remanente de un anticipo`.
 Don't forget to add the :guilabel:`Fiscal Folio` of the down payment invoice in the :guilabel:`CDFI Origin` of the final invoice, adding the prefix `07|`.

 Finally, sign the final invoice.

 .. image:: mexico/mx-downpayment-3.png
-   :align: center
-   :alt: Correct results of Method B
+   :alt: Correct results of Method B.

-XML Reader
+XML reader
 **********

-In certain ocassions, such as when you are creating invoices in another software or in the |SAT| directly, you would want to upload the invoices in Odoo.
-The XML Reader allows you to retrieve the data from an .XML
-file: To do this, navigate to :menuselection:`Accounting --> Customers --> Invoices` and, in the list view, you can press the :guilabel:`Upload` button to select any number of .XML files, and draft invoices will be automatically created.
+In certain occasions, such as when you are creating invoices in another software or in the |SAT| directly, you would want to upload the invoices in Odoo.
+The XML Reader allows you to retrieve the data from an .XML file.
+To do this, navigate to :menuselection:`Accounting --> Customers --> Invoices` and, in the list view, you can press the :guilabel:`Upload` button to select any number of .XML files, and draft invoices will be automatically created.
 This can work also by dragging the files from your computer and dropping them in the view.

 The draft invoices will retreive the :guilabel:`Customer information` (if it doesn't exist, new ones will be created), the :guilabel:`Product Lines` (only if products with the same name already exist) and will calculate all taxes and additional fields exclusive to the Mexican Localization.
+The import information will appear in the chatter.

 .. warning::
    Depending on where the invoice was created, XML files could have different values from the total calculated